mui/material-ui/docs/pages/blog/mui-x-v8-alpha-zero.md

 We're kicking off the development of [MUI X v8](https://github.com/mui/mui-x/releases/tag/v8.0.0-alpha.0).
 Following our yearly release cycle, the target for the first stable release is March 2025.
-This major update includes new versions of the Data Grid, Charts, Tree View, and Date & Time Pickers.
+This major update includes new versions of the Data Grid, Charts, Tree View, and the Date and Time Pickers.
 We're excited to share our roadmap with you and invite you to join us on this journey!

 :::warning